Wewoc/Garmin_Local_Archive/docs/README_APP.md

 3. Click **📥 Import Bulk Export** — choose ZIP file or unpacked folder
 4. Progress is shown in the log window

 Imported days land in `raw/` and `summary/` alongside API data.
 Days already present with `high` or `medium` quality from the API are skipped — the better source wins.
-Imported data is Imported data is marked `source: bulk` in the quality log and never re-fetched automatically.
+Imported data is marked `source: bulk` in the quality log and never re-fetched automatically.

 ### Sync Context / CSV